What goes Around Comes Around

 Once again Bill is being properly celebrated in other countries.
 SWS has been contacted by Camille Prada from the Musee de la Marine National in Paris.
 They want to source and credit photos of Bill from the 1960’s.
 Bill will be honoured as a ‘precurseur’ in the catalogue to an exhibition celebrating solo circumnavigators opening next month.
 Much of the display will focus on the Vendee Globe single-handed race pioneered by the French.

 Yacht design and solo circumnavigation has advanced a lot since Bill’s time.
 The Vendée Globe is regarded as the major event of French offshore racing.
 Its a single-handed, non-stop, non-assisted round-the-world race every four years.
 The first edition in 1989, was won by Titouan Lamazou after 109 days at sea.
-It’s now contested by the IMOCA 60 monohulls with the 2020 winner going round in 80 days.
+It’s now contested by the IMOCA 60 monohulls with the 2020 winner going around the world in 80 days - just to keep time with another French creation Mr Phileas Fogg and his valet Passepartout.

 As young sailors we always thought ‘les marins bleu’ were a bit ‘crazy brave’.
 In 1982, a Frenchman named Christian Marty made the first Atlantic crossing on a windsurfer from Senegal in West Africa to Cayenne in French Guiana some 2,100Nm in 37 days.
 In 1987, and described as another foolhardy Frenchman, Stephane Peyron became the first person to windsurf unassisted across the Atlantic some 3000Nm from New York to Brittany in 47 days.